shrippie/3D-Object/README.md

 # 3D-Object
-A real 3D object done with C/C++ OpenGL &amp; freeglut
+A real 3D object done with C/C++ OpenGL & freeglut also used Dev C++